Choosing the Right Major

 - Job shadowing (PNG) and volunteering are great ways to get ideas about different positions or confirm your interest in a certain field

-- Use the following websites to begin your search:
+- Use the following to begin your search: